pramsey/crunchyblog/bacon/index.md

 LIMIT 1;
 ```

 That's a lot more complex!
 Because we are writing the traversal by hand, with a relatively blunt instrument, the result is a lot more complex than the pgRouting solution.
+On the other hand, this solution runs in just a few hundred milliseconds, so for the Bacon problem it's clearly superior.

 The output `path` array is an ordered list of edges the take us from the start node (Bacon) to the end node (Chalamet).